Forza Horizon 6: How to Access Map Builder – Yashiki + CoLab

 Instant deliveryNo spam, unsubscribe anytime

-CoLab is best understood as the multiplayer evolution of EventLab, not a separate map with its own world entry point.
-The public wording around it says players can invite others into EventLab projects while building and can create anywhere on the map, which is a much bigger scope than older FH5-style build starting points.
+CoLab is the multiplayer evolution of EventLab, not a separate map with its own world entry point.
+You invite other players into EventLab projects and build together, and CoLab lets you create anywhere on the map — a far bigger scope than older FH5-style fixed build areas.
+The catch is that CoLab requires online play; if you are offline, the collaborative tools are unavailable.

 Advertisement